haustre/eurobot-hauptsteuerung/docs/laptop.rst

 There are 2 ways to send data.
 The first is to use the send can widget.
 Here you can select which type of data you want to send and then manually enter it.
 The second way is the remote control widget.

-* TcpConnection
-    Receives new TCP data with :py:class:`laptop.communication.TcpConnection`.
+It allows to control the drive with the keyboard.

 Submodules
 ==========